Wurtulla - Birtinya

 Wurtulla - Birtinya lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wurtulla-Birtinya's population was around 11,620 as of November 2025.
-This figure reflects an increase of 949 people since the 2021 Census, which reported a population of 10,671.
-The change is inferred from ABS data indicating an estimated resident population of 11,610 in June 2024 and an additional 397 validated new addresses since the Census date.
-This results in a density ratio of 1,698 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Wurtulla-Birtinya's population growth of 8.9% since the 2021 Census exceeded the non-metro area's growth rate of 8.8%.
-Interstate migration contributed approximately 64.3% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Wurtulla-Birtinya's population, as of February 2026, is approximately 11,627.
+This figure represents a 956-person increase since the 2021 Census, which recorded a population of 10,671.
+The growth is inferred from ABS estimates: 11,610 in June 2024 plus 400 new addresses validated after the Census date.
+This results in a density ratio of 1,699 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Over ten years (2011-2021), Wurtulla-Birtinya's population grew at a compound annual growth rate of 4.6%, outpacing its SA3 area.
+Interstate migration contributed approximately 64.3% to recent population gains, with all drivers being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Considering projected demographic shifts, a significant population increase is forecast in the top quartile of Australia's non-metropolitan areas.
-The area is expected to grow by 2,981 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 25.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections (released in 2023, based on 2021 data) are adopted.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+By 2041, Wurtulla-Birtinya's population is projected to increase by 2,981 persons, reflecting a total gain of 25.5% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population